askonube/IR-Powershell-Web-Request/README.md

 **pwncrypt.ps1**: Encrypts files in a selected user's desktop folder, simulating ransomware activity and creates a ransom note with decryption instructions.

-The forensics team confirmed that the user `ylavnu` ran the malicious PowerShell script on their machine.
+The forensics team confirmed that the user `ylavnu` ran the malicious PowerShell scripts on their machine.

 <img width="611" alt="Pasted image 20250612203238" src="https://github.com/user-attachments/assets/de8de915-a4d4-44ac-905c-968c892931c5" />